MAY LITERARY BIRTHDAYS

 - Southern novelist (born Alabama) Walker Percy (1916; d.1990)

-- Connecticut-born writer of books about rich people Stephen Birmingham (1932)
+- Connecticut-born writer of books about rich people Stephen Birmingham (1929; d.2015), including the 1967 nonfiction book Our Crowd about the Jewish elite in New York

 - May 29